PRIVACY AND COOKIE NOTICE

 We use the following cookies:

-Enabling these cookies is not strictly necessary for the vHelp Website to work but it will provide you with a better browsing experience.
-You can delete or block these cookies, but if you do that some features of this site may not work as intended.
+Enabling these cookies is not strictly necessary for the vHelp Platform to work but it will provide you with a better browsing experience.
+You can delete or block these cookies, but if you do that some features of the platform may not work as intended.
 The cookie-related information is not used to identify you personally and the pattern data is fully under our control.
 These cookies are not used for any purpose other than those described here.

 |csrftoken||Necessary - Used to help protect a site against at particular type of software attack on web forms.|